-Give positive feedback.
-Take the time to also let representatives know when they have done something of which you particularly approve.
+Positive feedback works wonders.
+Take the time to let representatives know when they have done something of which you particularly approve.

 Finding Your Representatives

 The Florida Department of State website has a link that provides a personalized list of all your elected officials from President to your county supervisors based on the mailing address you provide.